realvnc-labs/tacoscript/docs/content/functions/no04-windows-registry.md

 {{< parameter required=1 type=string >}}

-This is the value that must be is present.
+This is the value that must be present.
 If there is no value currently then a new value will be set.
 If there is an existing value then it will be replaced.

 ### `type`